-Ground Plane Detection using Visual and Inertial Data Fusion Jorge Lobo Institute of Systems and Robotics, Electrical Engineering Department, University of Coimbra, 3030 Coimbra, Portugal, jlobo@isr.uc.pt Fax: +351-39-406672 Abstract Active vision systems can be used in robotic systems for navigation.
-The active vision system provides data on the robot's environment.
-In mobile systems the position and attitude of the cameras relative to the world can be hard to determine.
-Inertial sensors coupled to the active vision system can provide valuable information to aid the image processing task.
-In human and other animals the vestibular system plays a similar role.
-In this article, we explain our recent steps in the integration of inertial data with an active vision system.
-The active vision system has a set of stereo cameras capable of vergence, with a common baseline, pan and tilt.
-A process of visual fixation has already been implemented, enabling symmetric vergence on any selected point.
-An inertial system prototype, based on low-cost sensors was built.
-It is used to keep track of the gravity vector, allowing the identification of the vertical in the images.
-By performing visual fixation of a ground plane point, and knowing the 3D vector normal to level ground, we can determine the ground plane.
-The image can therefore be segmented, and the ground plane along which the robot can move identified.
-For on-the-fly visualisation of the segmented images and the detected points a VRML viewer is used.
+Ground Plane Detection using Visual and Inertial Data Fusion Jorge Lobo Institute of Systems and Robotics, Electrical Engineering Department, University of Coimbra, Portugal jlobo@isr.uc.pt Abstract In mobile systems the position and attitude of active vision system's cameras can be hard to determine.
+Inertial sensors coupled to the active vision system can provide valuable information, as happens with the vestibular system in human and other animals.
+In this article, we present our integrated inertial and vision systems.
+The active vision system has a set of stereo cameras capable of vergence, with a common baseline, pan and tilt, and an implemented process of visual fixation.
+An inertial system prototype, based on low-cost sensors, was built.
+The inertial sensor data is used to segment the ground plane in the images.
+For on-the-fly visualisation of the segmented images and the detected ground points a VRML viewer is used.
 1 Introduction In human and other animals the vestibular system gives inertial information essential for navigation, orientation or equilibrium of the body.
-In humans this sensorial system is located in the inner ear and it is crucial for several visual tasks and head stabilisation.
-Jorge Dias Institute of Systems and Robotics, Electrical Engineering Department, University of Coimbra, 3030 Coimbra, Portugal, jorge@isr.uc.pt Fax: +351-39-406672 The human vestibular system appears as a different sensorial modality, that co-operates with other sensorial systems and gives essential information for everyday tasks.
-One example of co-operation is between the vestibular sensorial system and the visual system.
 It is well known that the inertial information plays an important role in some eye and head movements and head-stabilisation behaviours, as well as control of body posture and equilibrium [1].
-The inertial information can also be useful on applications with autonomous systems and artificial vision.
-In the case of active vision systems, the inertial information gives a second modality of sensing that gives useful information for image stabilisation, control of pursuit movements, or ego-motion determination when the active vision system is used with a mobile platform.
+The inertial information can also be useful on autonomous mobile system applications with artificial vision, for image stabilisation, control of pursuit movements, or ego-motion determination.
 This kind of sensorial information is also crucial for the development of tasks with artificial autonomous systems where the notion of horizontal or vertical is important, see Viéville for one example [2].
+Our inertial system prototype was coupled to an active vision system used in a mobile robot - see figure 1a.
+The following sections describe the mobile system used and a first approach of inertial and vision data fusion, namely in identifying the ground plane.
+Jorge Dias Institute of Systems and Robotics, Electrical Engineering Department, University of Coimbra, Portugal jorge@isr.uc.pt 2 A Prototype of An Inertial System An inertial system prototype was built using lowcost inertial sensors.
+These include a three-axial accelerometer, three gyroscopes and a dual-axis inclinometer - see figure 1b.

-Figure 1: The mobile system with the active vision system.
+Figure 1: a) The mobile system with the active vision system. b) The inertial system prototype.